johntrue15/johntrue15.github.io/_posts/2024-01-07-3d-specimen-viewer.md

 date: 2024-01-07
 ---

+# Today's Output:
+## Fixed the issue of 3D Mesh not loading --> Created end to end morphosurce post --> error handling --> CT Analysis using 4 photos
+## Integrated 2D slices pictures into URL Check and Error Handling Flow
+### Commented out create release due to error posting output of 2D slice screenshot as artifacts

+# ONGOING
+## Integrate 2D slices to Open AI for analysis
+## Enable checking of previous release prior to 2D/3D Check
+## Parse Morphosource --> CT to Text --> URL check, 2D3D_check --> Take Screenshots --> Images to Text --> RELEASES: Morphosource_Updates, Metadata_to_Text, Images_to_text
+## Confirm photos are being passed to OpenAI
+## Organize Github Scripts and .yml into Tests

 # TODO for Today

 ## Parse Morphosource --> CT to Text --> URL check, 2D3D_check --> Take Screenshots --> PASS ARTIFACTS to (Slices to Text) or (Volume to Text) --> Setup Images to Text Release